 The spying allegations first appeared in reports by the Australian Broadcasting Corporation and The Guardian newspaper, which based their stories on secret documents leaked by ex-U.S. intelligence contractor Edward Snowden.

-Even before the latest allegations surfaced, Australian-Indonesian relations had been under strain.
-Last month, Indonesia summoned the Australian ambassador in Jakarta to complain about media reports claiming the diplomat's embassy was part of a vast U.S.-led surveillance network.
+Australian-Indonesian relations have been under strain for weeks.
+Indonesia summoned the Australian ambassador in Jakarta last month to complain about media reports claiming the diplomat's embassy was part of a vast U.S.-led surveillance network.

 Mr. Abbott also has upset many Indonesians by ordering his government to turn boats of Australia-bound asylum seekers back to Indonesia.
 He introduced the policy after taking office in September.